felipepsombra/projectscc50/cash/README.md

 Calculate the minimum number of coins needed by subtracting the largest possible coin value (quarters) repeatedly until the remaining amount is less than the coin value.
 Repeat this process for each coin denomination (quarters, dimes, nickels, and pennies) in decreasing order.
 Print the minimum number of coins needed.
 Exit the program.

-License
+License:
 This program is released under the MIT License.

-You can copy and paste this code into your project's README file to see the preview.